gohugoio/hugo/content/templates/taxonomy-templates.md

 </ul>
 ```

-### Example: List All Taxonomies, Keys, and Assigned Content
+### Example: List All Taxonomies, Terms, and Assigned Content

-This example will list all taxonomies, each of their keys, and all the content assigned to each key.
+This example will list all taxonomies and their terms, as well as all the content assigned to each of the terms.

 {{% code file="layouts/partials/all-taxonomies.html" download="all-taxonomies.html" %}}
 ```html